google/turbinia/turbinia/api/client/docs/TurbiniaEvidenceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **upload_evidence**
-> object upload_evidence(files, information)
+> object upload_evidence(ticked_id, files, calculate_hash=calculate_hash)

 Upload Evidence

 Upload evidence file to server for processing.
 Args:   file (List[UploadFile]): Evidence file to be uploaded to folder for later       processing.
-The maximum size of the file is 10 GB.    information (List[Evidence]): The information about each of the files       uploaded.
-The attributes \"file_name\" and \"evidence_type\" are mandatory       for all evidences, the other attributes are necessary depending on the        evidence type.
-Check /api/evidence/types for more info.
+The maximum size of the file is 10 GB.
 Raises:   TypeError: If pre-conditions are not met.
 Returns:   List of uploaded evidences or warning messages if any.

 ### Example